Giants vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Tellez brings a four-game streak with at least one hit into this one.
-During his last five outings he is hitting .333 with two home runs, three walks and three RBI.
+- Tellez takes a five-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .400 with two home runs, two walks and three RBI.

 Tellez Recent Games